 His novel, Singled Out, was published by Cornerstone Publishing in 2000.
 He is also a staff writer for the on-line satirical magazine The Sugarbeet.
-He was also featured in the book Conversations with Mormon Authors, edited by Chris Bigelow.
-He has also published scholarly articles on 19th and 20th century Scandanavian Theatre, and more recently, on LDS film.
+He was featured in the book Conversations with Mormon Authors, edited by Chris Bigelow and published scholarly articles on 19th and 20th century Scandanavian Theatre, and more recently, on LDS film.

 In 2014, the Plan-B Theatre Company, in Salt Lake City, Utah, dedicated their season as a "Season of Eric" in which they showcased four of Samuelsen's plays: Nothing Personal, Radio Hour: Fairyana, Clearing Bombs, and 3.